 What Is Google Tag Manager And Who Benefits From Using It?

-Are you a lawyer or someone who works at a law firm and in charge of the law firm’s website/internet marketing?
-If so, then you should be familiar with the drill.
+You may be a lawyer or someone else who works at a law firm and is in charge of the law firm’s website/internet marketing.
+If so, there is a good chance you or your webmaster will run into a familiar scenario.
 Anytime there needs to be a change to a tracking code, adding new scripts or removing old ones, you will have to take time out of your already busy schedule to make sure this gets done.

-- Monday morning you get an email from a company your firm uses to manage it’s Adwords PPC campaigns.
+- You get an email from a company your firm uses to manage it’s Google Ads PPC campaigns.
 They are requesting code to be added to your website so they can track conversions properly.
-They have sent you the code snippet in an email for you to send your web people.
+They are asking for the code to be placed on specific pages of your website.

 - Your web people are in the middle of wrapping up a project for another client and can’t get to it for a few days.